gitpitch/in-60-seconds/README.md

 ### Step 3.
 Done!

+After you `git-push`, you are done!
 Your GitPitch slideshow presentation is now waiting for you to share or present at its public URL.

 You can access your slideshow presentation on `gitpitch.com` by building a URL with the following structure: